 Prior to the pandemic only about 5% of the workforce had a work-at-home arrangement for at least some of the work week.
 But as the pandemic shutdown expanded, millions more joined the ranks.
-Several people in my own extended family and circle of friends have become home-based as a result of the lockdown.
+Several people in my own extended family and circle of friends have become home-based as a result of the lock down.

 If anything, the trend is likely to accelerate.
-Even as the technology for it – mostly the Internet – has grown in the past 20 years, employers have been reluctant to allow workers to home-base, even when it’s technically possible.
+Even as the technology for it – mostly the Internet – has grown in the past 20 years, employers have been reluctant to allow workers to home-base, even when it’s technologically possible.

 As a result of the pandemic, millions of people have gotten a taste of work-at-home arrangements.
-It’s likely many will insist on continuing the arrangements even as the lockdown is lifted.
+It’s likely many will insist on continuing the arrangements even as the lock down is lifted.
 Meanwhile, employers – eager to slash operating expenses – will increasingly turn to work-at-home arrangements to reduce costly office space.

 3. Commercial Office Space Will Take a Dive